 So it began—I started praying that my abuser would repent and receive God’s forgiveness so that he could one day return to the beautifully designed person God made him to be.
 In time, my heart softened and my anger began to subside.
 I actually started to pity him.
 Eventually, I realized I had accomplished the impossible.
 I had forgiven my attacker.

 I needed to forgive all who were involved in my betrayal.

 Interestingly enough, I had a tougher time forgiving the close friends who didn’t believe me while it was happening.
-One friend in particular knew a lot of what was going on and still sided with the abuser over me.
-That anger took longer to let go of, maybe because she and I were so close.
+One friend in particular knew a lot of what was going on and still sided with the abuser and turned her back on me.
+That anger took longer to heal because she and I were so close.

-After I got away from the doctor there was gossip throughout the church.
-I learned of one rumor going around that “the girl that turned in the doctor had done this with tons of other doctors.”
+After I got away from the doctor, there was gossip throughout the church.
+One rumor going around was…”Did you know that the girl that reported the doctor had done this to tons of other doctors.”
 It devastated me, but I had to remind myself that it was simply gossip—lies likely started by the abuser or his wife or his friends.
-I had to remember that he’d done a great job at grooming those around him so I imagine it was quite a shock to some when this news broke.
+I had to remember that he’d done a great job at grooming those around him so I imagine it was quite a shock when this news broke.
 It always hurts though.
 It’s hard to remain quiet and hear others blaspheme your character and not let it bother you.
 Again, I clung to scripture.
 “The Lord will fight for you, and you have only to be silent.”
 Ex 14:14 ESV

 I needed to take action.